 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-“The Supreme Court is celebrating its 200th anniversary next year in 2019, and as part of the celebration we’re bringing the court to the people,” said Chief Justice Mark Martin.
+“The Supreme Court is celebrating its 200th anniversary this year, and as part of the celebration we’re bringing the court to the people,” said Chief Justice Mark Martin.

 Join us on Facebook live NCcourts Live